Edmonton Radial Railway: Armed robbery

+"Gee!
+I don't know.
+Never thought of it.
+But if I had, I guess I'd be worried a lot more about the whole thing than I am right now."

+This was the fourth recorded violent incident in the ERR's history.
+At the same location on April 7, 1934, Motorman George Ferguson was hit on the head and knocked unconscious while he was raising his trolley pole; the assailant was not found, nor was any money stolen.
+In 1930, Motorman Davidson, who was elderly, was stopped by a man brandishing a gun at 127 Street in Calder.
+After the man demanded to be let on board, Davidson opened the door, started to get underway, and shoved the man off the streetcar.
+On November 5, 1930, Motorman John McAllister was held up at 118 Avenue and 124 Street.
+Three youth suspects were later arrested and convicted, having been caught with $21 in stolen cash and tickets.

 Fatal collision in north Edmonton

-Another Motorman was killed on Friday, August 4, 1944, just before 7:00 AM.
+Another motorman was killed on August 4, 1944, just before 7:00 am.
 Motorman William McKinnon was driving Streetcar 34 north on 124 Street, while serving the Calder route, and when his tram was near 114 Avenue it rear-ended Streetcar 17, which was on the World War Two-era "Aircraft Loop" that served local aviation facilities.
-It was speculated by officials that McKinnon, a new Motorman who was involved in another collision earlier that summer, did not notice the streetcar ahead of him.
+It was speculated by officials that McKinnon, a new motorman who was involved in another collision earlier that summer, did not notice the streetcar ahead of him.
 Both streetcars had a large number of passengers, but nobody else was seriously injured.
 The force of the collision sent a button from one of the streetcars onto a porch around 35 ft away.

 McKinnon was pinned under heavy debris from both streetcars, including his controller.
-Onlookers and passengers tried to free him, but it took street railway employees using large jacks, and a crane contributed by members of a nearby Jesuit college, until 7:30 AM to release him from the wreckage.
+Onlookers and passengers tried to free him, but it took street railway employees using large jacks, and a crane contributed by members of a nearby Jesuit college, until 7:30 am to release him from the wreckage.
 McKinnon was conscious for the duration of his rescue, and begged nearby people to get him out of the wreckage.
 However, he died in hospital just over five hours after the collision.